by Susan Flantzer © Unofficial Royalty 2019

 Philippe had one brother:

-Prime Minister Cardinal Mazarin and Philippe’s mother Queen Anne feared that Philippe would become a source of conflict and harmful to the power of his brother just as Gaston, Duke of Orléans had been to his own brother King Louis XIII.
+Prime Minister Cardinal Jules Mazarin and Philippe’s mother Queen Anne feared that Philippe would become a source of conflict and harm his brother’s power just as Gaston, Duke of Orléans had done to his brother King Louis XIII.
 As a result, Philippe was raised “as a girl” to make him effeminate and weak, the total opposite of his brother King Louis XIV.
 He was treated and dressed like a girl, showered with jewelry and clothes with any masculine behavior deliberately suppressed.
-Educated by tutors chosen by Cardinal Mazarin, Philippe was well educated with an emphasis on languages, history, literature, mathematics, and dancing.
+Philippe was well educated by tutors chosen by Cardinal Mazarin, emphasizing languages, history, literature, mathematics, and dancing.
 In 1660, after his uncle Gaston, Duke of Orléans died, Philippe was created Duke of Orléans.

 During the English Civil War (1642–1651), Philippe’s paternal aunt Henrietta Maria, wife of King Charles I of England, and her youngest child and Philippe’s first cousin Henrietta (born 1644) sought refuge at the French court.
 Mother and daughter were given apartments at the Palais du Louvre, the use of the Château de Saint-Germain-en-Laye, and a pension, much of which was given to King Charles I in England and to royalist exiles in France.
 In January 1649, King Charles I was beheaded, and Henrietta and her mother moved to the Palais Royal with her cousins King Louis XIV and Philippe, Duke of Orléans, and their mother.

-Henrietta Maria wanted her daughter to marry her cousin King Louis XIV but his mother was not in favor of the marriage.
-Instead, Louis married Maria Theresa of Spain, another first cousin, in 1660.
+Henrietta Maria wanted her daughter to marry her cousin King Louis XIV but his mother did not favor the marriage.
+Instead, Louis XIV married Maria Theresa of Spain, another first cousin, in 1660.
 Also in 1660, the monarchy was restored in England and Henrietta’s eldest brother became King Charles II.
 Now that Henrietta was the sister of the English king, her cousin Philippe became interested in marrying her.
 Philippe had homosexual affairs but apparently, he was intent on fulfilling his dynastic responsibility of having children.
-The cousins married on April 1, 1661, and they moved into the Palais des Tuileries.
-Philippe and Henrietta had three children but the paternity of the children was doubted by some members of the court as Henrietta had affairs, including an affair with her husband’s lover Guy Armand de Gramont, Comte de Guiche.
+The cousins married on April 1, 1661, and moved into the Palais des Tuileries.
+Although Philippe and Henrietta had three children, the paternity of the children was doubted by some members of the court as Henrietta had affairs, including an affair with her husband’s lover Guy Armand de Gramont, Comte de Guiche.

-Today’s Jacobite claim to the British throne goes through their younger daughter Anne Marie.
+Today’s Jacobite claim to the British throne goes through Philippe and Henrietta’s younger daughter Anne Marie.
 Through her mother, Anne Marie was a granddaughter of King Charles I of England.
-When Charles Edward Stuart (Bonnie Prince Charlie) and his brother Cardinal Henry Stuart, both died without legitimate issue, Anne Marie’s descendants inherited the Jacobite claim.
+When Charles Edward Stuart (Bonnie Prince Charlie) and his brother Cardinal Henry Stuart died without legitimate issue, Anne Marie’s descendants inherited the Jacobite claim.

 Philippe and Henrietta’s children: